 While companies say they are making strides to improve diversity and inclusion, the majority of women (67%) still feel underestimated or not taken seriously at work, according to a Paychex report.

 Being chronically outnumbered and underestimated can fuel feelings of imposter syndrome, said Mary Cavanaugh, vice president and senior consultant at Keystone Associates.
 Imposter syndrome “is thinking you’re going to be found out, that you’re not an expert, that you are not where you should be, and that it’s just a matter of time before people uncover what you really are, and you’re asked to leave your job,” Cavanaugh said.

-"While [imposter syndrome] may be more prevalent amongst women, it's important to note that," said Tom Gimbel, founder and CEO of recruiting firm Lasalle Network.
+“While [imposter syndrome] may be more prevalent amongst women, it’s important to note that this exists amongst both men and women,” said Tom Gimbel, founder and CEO of recruiting firm Lasalle Network.

 Signs of imposter syndrome

 Spotting signs of imposter syndrome isn’t difficult, if people are willing and aware enough to look for them.

 “A common sign of someone experiencing imposter syndrome may be that they constantly deflect praise, not taking credit for any accomplishments,” said Gimbel.
 “They may be quiet, for fear of saying the wrong thing that would ‘expose’ them as not being qualified for the role.
 They also are less willing to trying new things and taking risks because they’re paralyzed by the fear of failing.”

 Warning signs can also appear via body language, said Cavanaugh, with individuals keeping to themselves and lacking confidence.

 Imposter syndrome can easily create a vicious cycle in the minds of women in tech.
 Feeling outnumbered is intimidating enough, but feeling underestimated and overlooked increases those insecurities, causing women to succumb to their imposter syndrome and hold back, Cavanaugh said.